 GMO stands for genetically modified organism.
-Breeders of plants and animals have long attempted to modify the genes of living things by selectively breeding the most successful organisms.
-This is a form of genetic modification.
-In most cases, however, GMO refers to changing the genes of an organism in a laboratory setting.
+In most cases, GMO refers to changing the genes of an organism in a laboratory setting.

 Manufacturers of GMO products, including foods, genetically modify organisms to improve the product or gain a commercial advantage.
 For example, GMO plants may be easier to grow in large quantities, or they may produce more fruit.
 GMO meat from genetically modified animals may taste better or different.